google/qkeras/README.md

 - QActivation

-- QAveragePooling2D (in fact, a AveragePooling2D stacked with a
+- QAveragePooling2D (in fact, an AveragePooling2D stacked with a
 QActivation layer for quantization of the result)

 - QOctaveConv2D